JWebCoder/react-chat-popup/README.md

 #### Widget behavior

-You can also control certain actions of the widget:
+You can also control certain actions of the Chat:

 - **toggleWidget**
   - params: No params expected